OilerNetwork/pitchlake-monorepo/contracts/documentation.md

 #### Set Pricing Data

 This function is called by the parent vault when `Vault::fossil_callback()` is called for the first time.
 This sets the pricing data for the options so that the auction can start.
-This function is only needed for round 1's initializatin, for all other rounds, the pricing data is set in the constructor.
+This function is only needed for round 1's initialization, for all other rounds, the pricing data is set in the constructor.

 ```rust
 fn set_pricing_data(pricing_data: PricingData) -> u256;